 Booking a viewing

-All our available properties are marketed extensively online using our own web site, portals such as Rightmove and Zoopla as well as selected properties being shown on social media such as Facebook and twitter.
-If you are a pre registered applicant you will also be sent details of new properties coming to the market.
+All our available properties are marketed extensively online using our own web site, portals such as Zoopla, On the Market as well as on our Facebook page and Instagram.
+If you are a pre-registered applicant, you may also be sent details of new properties coming to the market.

-When you see a property you like you can make an enquiry by calling the office, by emailing or using the enquiry button on the relevant web-site.
+When you see a property you like, you can make an enquiry by calling the office or using the enquiry button on the relevant advert.
+Using our state-of-the-art technology, you will be able to register your details and book into our diary directly.

-If you have not previously registered we will pre qualify your enquiry and make sure you meet the criteria for that property.
-When we are satisfied you are suitable for the property we will book in the viewing at a time convenient for both parties.
+If you have not previously registered, we will pre-qualify your enquiry and make sure you meet the criteria for that property.
+When we are satisfied you are suitable for the property you will be able to book in a viewing time convenient for both parties.

 Once the viewing is booked in you will receive an email with the confirmation and full property address.
 You will also receive a text message reminder on the day.